dimparf/openshift-cartridge-xitrum/README.md

 Init Xitrum Openshift cartrige (use DIY).

-Status: project is running, sbt build on Openshift, but Xitrum is not bind to port 8000.
+Status: project in progress, sbt build on Openshift and run.

 The OpenShift `diy` cartridge documentation can be found at: